tjtoml/ansible-role-postgresql/README.md

 Contributing
 ------------
 Please submit pull requests!
-The purpose of this playbook is emphatically not to be a complete implementation of all the `postgresql` options, but I would like to get it set up so that you can specify the version you want to install.
+The purpose of this playbook is emphatically not to be a complete implementation of all the `postgresql` options, but I'm always interested in adding feautures.